NewVistaDigital/rmada-brand/src/brand/email-signatures.md

 We have a standard email signature for use in our emails.

-To add the signature of your choice to your email, download the HTML file associated with the style you like.
+To add the signature of your choice to your email, you can copy and paste the signature you like below.

+If the copy/paste doesn't work, download the HTML file associated with the style you like.
 Open the file in a browser, then copy and paste everything in your email client.

 After you have copied the template, you may change the following:
 - Name